Academics » Professional Learning Communities (PLC)

 Professional Learning Communities (PLC)

-The Heritage Building PLC team is led by the principal, Dr. Buffone, and is comprised of all faculty and staff in the building.
-The teaching team collaborates at the start of each year and sets instructional goals based upon PSSA performance data from the prior spring as well as other factors.
+The Franklin Regional Intermediate School PLC team is led by the principal, Dr. Buffone, and is comprised of all faculty and staff in the building.
+The teaching team collaborates at the start of each year and sets instructional goals based on PSSA performance data from the prior spring as well as other factors.
 It is from these Building Goals that the Building Grade Level PLC Teams create their grade level and specific classroom goals for the school year.